 The Program Field Placement Coordinator will assist in the placement of students for their Public Health Internship (3 credit hours).
-Students are expected to commit 400 clock hours during the semester under the supervision of a professional public health preceptor with faculty oversight.
-The Public Health Internship must be completed in one full semester.
-The location, specific focus and activities during the internship will be determined by the student and preceptor and approved by the student's academic advisor and faculty of record.
+Students are expected to commit 400 clock hours during the semester under the supervision of a professional public health preceptor with location, specific focus and activities during the internship will be determined by the student and preceptor and approved by the student's academic advisor and faculty of record.
 Comprehensive "guidelines" consistent with CEPH accreditation guidelines will be employed by the program and include appropriate covenants of mutual obligation between the university and internship field agency through a written affiliation agreement.
-The purpose of this experience is to provide students with in-depth opportunities to apply and demonstrate their acquired knowledge and skill competencies in a public health setting as practice preparation for professional employment.
+The purpose of this experience is to provide students with in-depth opportunities to apply and demonstrate their acquired knowledge and skill competencies (three MPH foundational and three MPH concentration-specific) in a public health setting as practice preparation for professional employment.